5 Best Phone Plans for College Students for 2020

 Best Phone Plans for College Students

-In many cases, MVNOs allow you to bring an unlocked phone, allowing you to save more money.
+All of the MVNOs we analyzed let you use an unlocked phone, helping you save more money.
 This is great for college students needing service without paying a premium price.

-Each of the below plans are MVNOs and offer unique features.
-They don’t always make cell phone discount plans for college students public, so make sure to ask before signing up for service.
+MVNOs don’t always make discount plans public, so make sure to ask before signing up for service.

-Here are the five best phone plans for college students to save money.
+Here are the five best cell phone plans for college students to save money.